KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 They are not required to be professional writers as a part of their job.
 They are welcome to write with untrained English and amateur writing skills, so long as the raw documentation is basically understandable and pleasantly formatted.

 On the other hand, the developer and testers are required to ensure that all necessary information is documented.
-No one will know what a feature is for, nor how it can be used, if the author of the feature's code does not take time to thoroughly explain it, or to delegate a tester or other team member to assist in this endeavor.
+No one will know what a feature is for, nor how it can be used, if the author of the feature does not take time to thoroughly explain it, or to delegate a tester or other team member to assist in this endeavor.

 Their first attempt at an explanation can include elements such as: